mmiche/predictMe/README.md

 Ignore the line numbers 3, 17, ..., 1.

 For instance, the first bin of predicted probabilities (column *fitted*) ranges between 0 and 0.2 (or 0 and 20, in percent).
 In this bin, the mean number of measured events was 7.69 percent.
 This is the relative frequency of the binary outcome in this bin, that is, a constant number.
 The predicted probability, on the other hand (column *fittedPerc*) is not a constant number.
 The number 4.298 is only the first instance that was found, when using the function match (see previous code block).
-Let’s check the summary of predicted probabilities (*fittedPerc*) in the first bin to get an idea of their range.
+Let's check the summary of predicted probabilities (*fittedPerc*) in the first bin to get an idea of their range.

-Note that ‘the first bin’ in this specific vignette needs no further specification, because for the binWidth of 20, all predicted probability bins perfectly align with the bins of the relative frequencies of the measured binary outcome (see introductory heatmaps: Value 1 across the diagonal).
+Note that 'the first bin' in this specific vignette needs no further specification, because for the binWidth of 20, all predicted probability bins perfectly align with the bins of the relative frequencies of the measured binary outcome (see introductory heatmaps: Value 1 across the diagonal).

 ```R
 # Summary of column fittedPerc for the first bin